Good for you

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: May 3, 2017.
-This entry was posted in East Bay chocolate, Featured, Front page, Listed chocolatier, Local chocolate, North Bay, Recommended chocolatiers, San Francisco chocolate, South Bay chocolate, Vitamin Ch and tagged Alter Eco Fair Trade Chocolate, Basel B Inc., bean to bar, Cacoco, Cadence Chocolates, Chocolate Salon, CocoTutti, Coracao Confections, Cowboy Toffee Company, Defonce Chocolatier, Endorfin Foods, Fera'wyn's Artisan Chocolates, Firefly Chocolate, International Chocolate Salon, Kindred Cooks, Live A Lot, R & J Toffees, Rachel Dunn Chocolates, Rainy Day Chocolate, Socola Chocolatier, TasteTV, Tombo Toffee.
+This entry was posted in East Bay chocolate, Events, Featured, Front page, Listed chocolatier, Local chocolate, North Bay, Recommended chocolatiers, San Francisco chocolate, South Bay chocolate, Vitamin Ch and tagged Alter Eco Fair Trade Chocolate, Basel B Inc., bean to bar, Cacoco, Cadence Chocolates, Chocolate Salon, CocoTutti, Coracao Confections, Cowboy Toffee Company, Defonce Chocolatier, Endorfin Foods, Fera'wyn's Artisan Chocolates, Firefly Chocolate, International Chocolate Salon, Kindred Cooks, Live A Lot, R & J Toffees, Rachel Dunn Chocolates, Rainy Day Chocolate, Socola Chocolatier, TasteTV, Tombo Toffee.
 Bookmark the permalink.